National Credit Care appears to be a reputable company, but lacks user reviews. Do your research before making any commitment.

 If you are looking for one-on-one care, National Credit Care is worth taking a look at.
 National Credit Care claims that they work with their clients over the phone not only to dispute incorrect information on your credit score but also to work with you to improve your credit.

 With their service you are supposedly getting more than simply fixing your credit score.
 They also advertise that they will help you learn how to improve your score with tips such as who to pay off, how to handle a balance and how to build good credit.
 These are vital skills to getting and maintaining good credit.

-According to the Better Business Bureau there were 15 complaints filed about National Credit Care in the past three years.
-Nine of these complaints were closed within the last 12 months.
+According to the Better Business Bureau there were 38 complaints filed about National Credit Care in the past three years.
+It is noteworthy, however, that despite this volume of complaints, they have managed to maintain an A+ rating by resolving customer concerns.
 Complaints were about sales issues, collection issues, warranties and problems with service.
-The latest complaint was on the topic of the service and was resolved with the help of the Better Business Bureau on July 16, 2012.

 The company does not list any reviews on its webpage and there are not many out there.
 Maybe they are good at hiding bad reviews, or maybe they just like to keep a low profile.
 If you choose to work with National Credit Care you should be sure to ask for references.

 The Bottom Line